By: Act! Blog | 11/23/2017

 GDPR is a new piece of legislation introduced by the European Union.
 The bill, which is aimed at giving European citizens more control over how companies use their private data, will take effect from May 25, 2018.
 It is a stricter version of existing data protection laws in the EU, and will apply to any business that has European citizens as its customers.
 The bill will also be effective in the UK till it remains a member state of the EU, while plans of restructuring the UK’s existing data protection policies in line with GDPR have already begun.

-In contrast to other data protection regulations, GDPR has a widened the definition of personal data, Under this new bill, personal data is any such information related to a person or data subject, that can be used to directly or indirectly identify the person.
-In addition to the usual suspects (name, picture, email address, contact number), GDPR also includes an individual’s computer IP address and mobile device identity as identifying pieces of data, making these protected under the bill.
+GDPR has a widened the definition of personal data.
+Under this regulation, personal data is information that relates to an identified or identifiable living individual.
+In addition to the usual suspects (name, picture, email address, contact number), GDPR also includes examples of other ‘identifiers’, for example location data, identification number and online information such as an individual’s computer IP address and cookies stored on a device.
 Learn more about GDPR and how it impacts your business.

 On face value, GDPR sounds like a headache for the IT team.
 But business processes such as marketing and sales are not insulated from its effects either.
 In fact, you might have to overhaul some of your most staple sales practices to be compliant with GDPR.